corda/corda/docs/source/setting-up-a-corda-network.rst

 Bootstrapping a development network
 -----------------------------------

-During CorDapp development, no network is required.
-You should use the :doc:`bootstrapper tool <network-bootstrapper>` to create a private, semi-static network for testing.
+When testing CorDapps during development, you should use the :doc:`bootstrapper tool <network-bootstrapper>` to create a local test network.

 Creating your own compatibility zone
 ------------------------------------